 There’s nothing more disruptive to a reader than poor formatting.
 One of the best tools on the market for formatting your book yourself is called Atticus.
 You can outsource formatting or do it yourself, but only do it yourself if you use a tool like Atticus.

-I cannot stress enough just how important your book description is.
+I cannot stress enough just how important your book description is when publishing a book.
 It needs to grab the attention of the reader.
 It needs to give a brief description of what they’ll learn (or set-up the plot or a major scene, if fiction).
 And it absolutely has to leave them wanting more.

-Have friends read it first, before you publish it, so they can tell you if it works or not.
+Have friends read it first, before publishing, so they can tell you if it works or not.

-I’ve linked up a ton of helpful resources just in this article and there is so much more out there on the web.
-Blog articles (like this), Youtube videos, Udemy mini-courses, and entire self-publishing courses / programs are out there to provide you with the information you need.
+I’ve linked up a ton of helpful resources for publishing a book just in this article and there is so much more out there on the web.
+Blog articles (like this), YouTube videos, Udemy mini-courses, and entire self-publishing courses/programs are out there to provide you with the information you need.

-There are a bunch of charlatans out there trying to make money with crappy $1 books on how they published a book.
+There are a bunch of charlatans out there trying to make money with cheap, low-quality books on how they went about publishing a book.
 Don’t learn from just anyone.
 Learn from experts.
 Learn from people who have real success.
 (Although you can grab a free e-book copy of Published. by Chandler Bolt.)

 There are so many ways to make money with books, but if you’re nonfiction specifically, it’s true: “The riches are in the niches.”